 Snow pushing does not occur for accumulation under 2".
-Contractors will be dispatched when 2" or more has accumulated, or at the end of each snow event, depending on the conditions of the snow event.
+Contractors will be dispatched when 2" or more have accumulated, or at the end of each snow event.
+In certain conditions, crews may be dispatched when 2” are reached before the storm ends.
 Based on the crew's starting location, you may not see them immediately.
-However, the crews will start at a different location each snow event to provide everyone an opportunity to have their snow cleared first.
+Snow-pushing operations begin at different locations each snow event to allow everyone to have their snow pushed first.

-Each single-family homeowner is obligated to remove snow from their driveway, entry walks and the public sidewalks in front and on the side of their home.
-Be aware that the City street plows will leave a snow berm in front of your driveway as they clear the street and push snow from the center of the road.
+Each single-family homeowner is responsible for removing snow from their driveway and entry walks.
+Per South Jordan City Ordinances, homeowners are required to remove snow from the public sidewalks adjacent to their home and the City street (City Ordinance 12.04.100).
+The City's street plows may leave a snow berm as they push snow from the center of the road.

-These guidelines exist to provide safer navigation of streets during a snow storm for residents and plow trucks.
+These guidelines exist to provide safer navigation of streets during a snowstorm for residents and plow trucks.
 They also make parking requirements easier to remember and follow for the public.
-During snow events the City asks that residents park on the even number side of the street.
-If residents do not follow the new ordinances, the street will not be plowed.
+During snow events, the City asks that residents park on the even number side of the street.
+The street will only be plowed if residents follow the new ordinances.
 Visit South Jordan City for more details.

 See City Plowing Map